lzehrung/zod-express-openapi-routes/README.md

 ## Limitations

-- path must be a constant at compile time for zodios path parameter type inference to work; unable to use template literal / string interpolation for path parameters
+- path must be a constant at compile time for zodios path parameter type inference to work; unable to use template literals or concatenation for path parameters
 - haven't thought about nested express routes yet

 Key Dependencies